MTstateIntroStats/IntroStatActivitiesHybrid/_book/02-OCA01-bias.md

     Justify why there is non-response bias in this study.
 \vspace{0.5in}

-13. A television station is interested in predicting whether or not a local referendum to legalize marijuana for adult use will pass.
+13. A television station is interest in predicting whether or not a local referendum to legalize marijuana for adult use will pass.
 It asks its viewers to phone in and indicate whether they are in favor or opposed to the referendum.
 Of the 2241 viewers who phoned in, forty-five percent were opposed to legalizing marijuana.
 \vspace{0.1in}

     Sample size: